Elizabethan Strangers: Background

-Norwich
+Resettlement to Norwich

-Local background
+Historical links

 Links between Norwich and the Low Countries had already existed since the Middle Ages, such as a request from Philippa of Hainault for expert Flemish weaver John Kempe to reside in Norwich, which took place for several years.
 Evidence from wills also shows a Dutch and Flemish presence in Norwich prior to the 15th century, and in the late 1540s some Flemish weavers settled in Norwich.

 Norwich had also been a large part of the extensive textile industry in woollens and worsted since the Middle Ages.
 Despite this history, the Norwich textile industry was in crisis by the 16th century; cheaper and higher quality merchandise from Flanders was strong competition for Norwich's fabrics.